secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 ### Pillars

 - Promotions are based on performance, not on growth potential.
 If being considered for an in-line promotion, Team members should already be executing at the next level [job frameworks level]({{< ref "structure#job-frameworks" >}}) prior to promotion.
+Team members would typically be eligble for promotion to the next level in the same job family after twelve months in their current position.
 - Career growth should be a partnership between team member and manager.
 As a manager, it is important to create space to regularly discuss your team members' development and career aspirations, and identify opportunities to support them in their advancement and growth.
 - When reviewing a proposed promotion, we consider: 1) readiness of the individual, and 2) business justification/opportunity.
 - All in-line promotions at GitLab require a [promotion document](https://docs.google.com/document/d/1nDkYGK2yhe8pD-lnMGmEF-Cf0IlGgVOznjXMq9FxGiQ/edit?usp=sharing).
 We believe in [transparency](/handbook/values/#transparency) within the promotion process.